Asplenia

 Histopathology

-Cytologically, the presence of Howell-Jolly bodies and pitted red blood cells visible upon review of a peripheral blood smear may be suggestive of asplenia or reduced function of the spleen.
+Histologically, atrophy of the spleen is evident by degeneration of white pulp (ie, decreased periarteriolar lymphatic sheaths, or PALS, decreased follicles, germinal centers, and marginal zones).
+Decreased amounts of hematopoietic components characterize red pulp atrophy.
+Cytologically, the presence of Howell-Jolly bodies and pitted red blood cells visible upon review of a peripheral blood smear may suggest asplenia or reduced function of the spleen.
 Other non-specific cytologic findings include absolute monocytosis, lymphocytosis, and/or thrombocytosis.[11]

 History and Physical

+Patients with asplenia can be asymptomatic, while some can present with malaise, fatigue, fever, or encephalopathy.
+On physical examination, a normal spleen is not palpable.
+When enlarged, it can typically be palpated below the costophrenic border on deep inspiration.
+In patients with various degrees of functional asplenia (autosplenectomy), the spleen will usually not be palpable due to chronic atrophy.
 Patients may also present with signs or symptoms indicative of underlying infection.
 Severe infection due to Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria meningitides are the most common bacterial infections recognized in these patients.
 As such, it is important to assess for nuchal rigidity in these patients if they present with fever.
-In particular, pneumococcal meningitis can be up to four times more fatal in asplenic patients compared to other forms of bacterial meningitis, and over six times more likely to result in poor health outcomes.[6]
+In particular, pneumococcal meningitis can be up to four times more fatal in asplenic patients compared to other forms of bacterial meningitis and over 6 times more likely to result in poor health outcomes.[6]

 Evaluation